AppWerft/Ti.PhoneNumber/README.md

 	});
 }
 ```
+In most cases this method will return null or '??????'. ;-)
 If you call with a call back function as Paramter, then the permission will requested.

 ## WhatsappAccount